College Football Playoff Rankings Show, MACtion Open Thread

 Updated CFP Rankings here:

-I’m off to dinner at the in-laws’, so who knows if these will be out at 8:30pm.
+My parents are coming for dinner and Northwestern basketball plays, so who knows if these will be out at 6:30pm.
 Who are we kidding, this is just a cynical SEO bit with MACtion thrown in because MACtion is Actually Fun unlike the same 4-5 teams jockeying for supremacy.

 Here’s a place where you can talk about those things or, just in general, the sports of the week!
 We’ll keep this thread open and pinned as a place to talk about all things MACtion and college football for the next couple nights, and we’ll be sure to update with the CFP rankings as they become available.